Identifying and Prioritizing Solutions to Solve the Hubris Syndrome among Managers of Sports Organizations in Iran

 Abstract :

-The present study was designed and implemented with the aim of identifying and prioritizing solutions to eliminate hubris syndrome among managers of Iranian sports organizations.
-The present study is a descriptive-analytical research that was conducted in the field.
-The statistical population of the present study includes experts aware of the research topic.
-Based on snowball selection, 14 people were identified as the research sample.
-In the present study, the triangulation theory was used to design the conceptual framework of the study.
-The data collection tool in the present study included a researcher-made questionnaire.
-The entire process of analyzing research data was carried out using BT Topsys Slower software.
 The results of the present study showed that 12 solutions were identified as solutions to eliminate hubris syndrome among managers of Iranian sports organizations.
-According to the results of the TOPSIS method, it was determined that identifying the stakeholders of sports organizations and interacting with them to identify their needs and concerns was determined to be the most important solution to eliminate hubris syndrome among managers of Iranian sports organizations with a coefficient of 0.7684.
-Therefore, it is suggested that by clarifying the media activities and public relations of sports organizations in order to express the facts existing in the organization and empowering the commissions, committees and groups active in sports organizations, conditions should be provided for controlling hubris syndrome in Iranian sports organizations.
+According to the results of the TOPSIS method, it was determined that identifying the stakeholders of sports organizations and interacting with them to identify their needs and concerns was identified as the most important solution to eliminate hubris syndrome among managers of Iranian sports organizations with a coefficient of 0.7684.
+Therefore, it is suggested that by clarifying the media activities and public relations of sports organizations in order to express the facts existing in the organization and empowering commissions, committees and active groups in sports organizations, conditions should be provided for controlling hubris syndrome in Iranian sports organizations.

 Abed, R. T. (2011).
 The hubris syndrome: is it necessarily pathological?
 The Psychiatrist, 35(6), 237-237.
 DOI: https://doi.org/10.1192/pb.35.6.237a.
 Akstinaite, V., Garrard, P., & Sadler‐Smith, E. (2022).
 Identifying linguistic markers of CEO hubris: a machine learning approach.
 British Journal of Management, 33(3), 1163-1178.
 DOI: https://onlinelibrary.wiley.com/doi/abs/10.1111/1467-8551.12503.
 Alan, Y., Arrais, J., Çelik, G., Chan, K. W., Crippen, C., Hean, L. L., & Welongo, M. (2020).
 Global servant-leadership: Wisdom, love, and legitimate power in the age of chaos.
 Lexington Books.
 DOI: https://books.google.com/books?hl=en&lr=&id=ATQGEAAAQBAJ&oi.
 Ali, B. J., & Anwar, G. (2021).
 Strategic leadership effectiveness and its influence on organizational effectiveness.
 International Journal of Electrical, Electronics and Computers, 6(2).
 1-10.
 DOI: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3835697.
 Andrade, J., Mendes, L., & Franco, M. (2024).
 The Effect of Owner-Managers’ Personality Traits on Organisational Ambidexterity in the Context of Small and Medium-Sized Enterprises.
 Sustainability, 16(2), 507-513.
 DOI: https://doi.org/10.3390/su16020507.
 Asad, S., & Sadler-Smith, E. (2020).
 Differentiating leader hubris and narcissism on the basis of power.
 Leadership, 16(1), 39-61.
 DOI: https://journals.sagepub.com/doi/abs/10.1177/1742715019885763.
 Berger, J., Osterloh, M., Rost, K., & Ehrmann, T. (2020).
 How to prevent leadership hubris?
 Comparing competitive selections, lotteries, and their combination.
 The Leadership Quarterly, 31(5), 101-118.
 DOI: https://doi.org/10.1016/j.leaqua.2020.101388.
 Brink, A., Benyayer, L. D., & Kupp, M. (2024).
 Decision-making in organizations: should managers use AI?
 Journal of Business Strategy, 45(4), 267-274.
 DOI: https://www.emerald.com/insight/content/doi/10.1108/jbs-04-2023-0068/full/html.
 Brown, B. A. (2018).
 Hubris syndrome in the relationship between School-Heads and Board-Chairs in private commercial secondary schools in Botswana: Implications for school leadership.
 International Journal of Educational Development, 60, 157-164.
 DOI: https://doi.org/10.1016/j.ijedudev.2017.07.007.
 Claxton, G., Owen, D., & Sadler-Smith, E. (2015).
 Hubris in leadership: A peril of unbridled intuition?
 Leadership, 11(1), 57-78.
 DOI: https://journals.sagepub.com/doi/abs/10.1177/1742715013511482.
 Garrard, P., Garrard, & Barlow.
 (2018).
 Leadership hubris epidemic.
 Basingstoke, UK: Palgrave Macmillan.
 DOI: https://link.springer.com/book/10.1007/978-3-319-57255-0.
 Jha, R., Roy, S., & Tripathi, U. (2020).
 The hubris syndrome: the ethical failure of successful leaders, 1-11.
 DOI: https://jsm.ut.ac.ir/article_99386_04c79dee0e30775111afa9e31fdca3bf.pdf.
 Jiang, Z., Peng, C., & Yan, H. (2024).
 Personality differences and investment decision-making.
 Journal of Financial Economics, 153, 103776.
 DOI: https://doi.org/10.1016/j.jfineco.2023.103776.
 Liapis, C. C. (2022).
 From Ancient Hatei to Hubris Syndrome in SARS-CoV-2 Health Crisis Management.
 Psychiatria Danubina, 34(1), 111-115.
 DOI: https://hrcak.srce.hr/file/401798.
 Molavi, Z., Nouri, L. (2022).
 Positive deviant behaviors and factors affecting their occurrence among employees of government organizations, case study: government organizations of Qom province, Management of government organizations, 10 (3), 86-75.
 (Persian).
 DOI: https://doi.org/10.30473/ipom.2022.61973.4503.
 Rivers, M. N. (2022).
 A Builder’s Mind: The Strategic Roles of Humility, Wisdom,